raabowler/hzalmacat/README.rst

  * ALMA, a FIR selected source (e.g. ALMA or SPT)
 * Column Selection: as above, except LAEs are only sources that were originally selected with the narrowband technique (not LBGs that have strong line emission)
 * Column EWLyman: the rest-frame equivalent width of Lyman-alpha in Angstrom, nan if unavailable.
 If there is an upper limit we quote the 1 sigma limit as a negative value.
-* Column LCII/LCII_e: luminosity and error of the [CII]158 line, from the literature.
+* Column LCII/LCII_e: luminosity and error of the [CII]158 line, from the literature, in solar luminosities.
 For -99 in the error column, the LCII column gives 1 sigma upper limits.
-Nan if no data is available. * Column CII_FWHM, CII_FWHM_e: the full width at half maximum (and error) of the [CII]158 linein km/s, nan if not available
+Nan if no data is available.
-* Column CII_FWHM/CII_FWHM_e: the full width at half maximum (and error) of the [CII]158 line in km/s, nan if not available
+* Column CII_FWHM, CII_FWHM_e: the full width at half maximum (and error) of the [CII]158 linein km/s, nan if not available
-* Column LOIII/LOII_e: luminosity and error of the [OIII]88 line, from the literature.
+* Column LOIII/LOII_e: luminosity and error of the [OIII]88 line, from the literature, in solar luminosities.
 For -99 in the error column, the LOIII column gives 1 sigma upper limits.
 Nan if no data is available.
 * Column OIII_FWHM/OIII_FWHM_e: the full width at half maximum (and error) of the [OIII]88 line in km/s, nan if not available
 * Column EWOIIIHb/EWOIIIHb_e: the rest-frame equivalent width of the Hb Balmer line combined with the [OIII]4969,5007 doublet in Angstrom.
 Nan is no data is available.
 * Column SFR_UV, SFR_UV_ue, SFR_UV_le: UV luminosity, uncorrected for dust, converted to a SFR using the Madau & Dickenson conversion corrected by a factor of 0.63 for a Chabrier IMF.
 Units of solar masses per year.